Things to Do in Burkina Faso in March

 Advantages

-- Optimal wildlife viewing at Nazinga Game Ranch and Arly National Park - animals congregate around water sources in the dry season, making spotting easier from 6am-9am and 4pm-6pm
+- Wildlife viewing at Nazinga Game Ranch and Arly National Park is at its absolute best as animals congregate around remaining water sources, making spotting elephants, lions, and antelope significantly easier

 Considerations